 Forest floor or recycling layer – The forest floor is where recycling occurs, fungi, insects, bacteria, and earthworms are among the many organisms that break down waste materials and ready them for reuse and recycling throughout the forest system.
 The soil is rich in microorganisms that carry out the natural decomposition of the organic matter.

 Recycling Layer – This layer is where everything goes to die and be reborn.
-Animals in this layer include earthworms, fungi, insects, and spiders, plus countless bacteria and other microscopic life.
+Animals in this layer include earthworms, fungi, insects, and spiders such as Phidippus Audax, plus countless bacteria and other microscopic life.
 All these organisms break down the waste materials into the basic chemical elements necessary for new plant growth.

 Herb Layer – The herb layer is the home of forest animals that live on the ground.
 They include such small animals as insects, mice, snakes, turtles, and ground-nesting birds and such large animals as deer or horses.